gooser-art/gameboy-emu/cat-games-emulator/README.md

 ## Features

-- 🎮 Play multiple cat-themed HTML5 games from one place
-- 🎨 Modern, responsive UI with dark/light mode support
-- ⚡ Fast loading and smooth performance
+Play multiple cat-themed HTML5 games from one place -Modern, responsive UI with dark/light mode support Fast loading and smooth performance
-- 🔍 Search and filter games by title or category
+ Search and filter games by title or category
-- ⭐ Mark games as favorites for quick access
+ Mark games as favorites for quick access
-- 💾 Save/load game states (where supported by games)
+ Save/load game states (where supported by games)

-- 📸 Take screenshots of your gameplay
-- 🎮 Fullscreen mode for immersive gaming
+- Fullscreen mode for immersive gaming
-- 📱 Mobile-friendly design
+ Mobile-friendly design

 ## Getting Started